 Activist & Gadfly.
 Retired CEO, Entrepreneur, Professor & Architect.

 Drisin’s career has spanned across both the private sector and higher education.
-He successfully led businesses while serving as a CEO and a President.
-As a Senior Academic Administrator, he helped universities and educational organizations achieve reputational excellence, financial stability and transformational growth.
-As a professor of architectural design and design theory he taught, and mentored students at Syracuse University, Harvard University, UTK, FIU, and a number of other universities.
+He successfully led numerous businesses while serving as CEO and President.
+As a Senior Academic Administrator, he helped universities achieve reputational excellence, financial stability and transformational growth.
+As both a senior associate dean and a professor of architecture, he served on the faculty of Harvard University, Syracuse University, FIU and a number of other universities.

-Drisin holds the Bachelor’s of Architecture degree (BArch) from Cornell University and the Master’s of Design in History & Theory degree (MDes) from Harvard University.
+Drisin holds the Bachelor of Architecture degree from Cornell University and the Master of Design Studies in History & Theory from Harvard University.

 Biography